|Bob Holiday as Superman|

 By the mid-sixties Superman was fairly dormant, appearing mainly in (by then) bland DC comic books.
 The TV series starring George Reeves had been off the air for almost a decade and the Superman movies were still another decade away.
 A Broadway musical reviving The Man of Steel seemed like a good idea, after all, "Li'l Abner", a musical also based on a famous comic strip had been a huge hit a decade earlier.

-The show starred Jack Cassidy as a new character, unscrupulous Daily Planet gossip columnist Max Menchen (loosely based on Walter Winchell).
-Also featured were Linda Lavin (fresh from The MAD Show) as Max's Girl Friday Sydney, Patricia Marand as Lois Lane, Michael O'Sullivan (overly sweaty & spitty) as a lunatic-professor bent on Superman's destruction, 10 time Nobel prize loser Dr. Abner Sedgwick, and a 6 foot/4 inch, square-jawed baritone, the imposing yet throughly likable Bob Holiday as Superman/Clark Kent.
+The show starred Jack Cassidy as a new character, unscrupulous Daily Planet gossip columnist Max Menchen, (loosely based on Walter Winchell).
+Also featured were Linda Lavin, (fresh from The MAD Show), as Max's Girl Friday Sydney, Patricia Marand as Lois Lane, manic Michael O'Sullivan, (overly sweaty & spitty), as a lunatic-professor bent on Superman's destruction, 10 time Nobel prize loser Dr. Abner Sedgwick, and a 6 foot/4 inch, square-jawed baritone, the imposing yet throughly likable Bob Holiday as Superman/Clark Kent.

 |Linda Lavin, Bob Holiday, Jack Cassidy,|

 The campy script was funny and witty, with tongue firmly planted in cheek.
 The score by Adams & Strouse was clever, (a song that actually references Quogue, Long Island), brassy and melodic, much like their earlier score for "Bye Bye Birdie".
 I saw a matinee of the show, (at age 7), along with my two brothers in mid-1966 and we loved the show and the music, especially the effect of Superman flying back and forth across the stage, growing smaller as he faded into the sky (miniature prop versions of Superman replaced the wired Bob Holiday in the foreground).